bttorres/Edd-E/README.md

 ## The code

 The code in the "src/" folder is the code that he uses to function.
-It's in the ESP-IDF structure (regular C language).
-PlatformIO in Visual Studio Code was used for write it.
+It's in the Arduino structure (a modified C/C++ language).
+PlatformIO in Visual Studio Code was used to write it.

 ## Edd-E's Parts and Their Functions: